rodriluc/SU-project/README.md

     -predicts topology on 50 proteins using model
     -"PSSM_prediction.txt" is the output for the predicted topology of 50 proteins
     -"PSSM_prediction_scores.txt" is all the data of my scores

+Trained my model with the PSSMs found in folder "PSSM" and tested on the PSSMs found in folder "PSSM_50test", both located in "PSI-BLAST".